 (b) during any period when the chief executive officer is absent from duty or from Western Australia or is, for any other reason, unable to perform the duties of the office.

-(4) Subject to any relevant award under the Industrial Relations Act 1979 or any other Act, the Commission may, after consultation with the Minister for Public Sector Management, determine the remuneration and other terms and conditions of service of its employees, other than the chief executive officer.
+(4) Subject to any relevant award under the Industrial Relations Act 1979 or any other Act, the Commission may, after consultation with the Public Sector Commissioner, determine the remuneration and other terms and conditions of service of its employees, other than the chief executive officer.

-(5) The Board may, from time to time, after consultation with the Minister for Public Sector Management classify the positions to be held by employees of the Commission and define the duties to be performed by the respective holders of those positions.
+(5) The Board may, from time to time, after consultation with the Public Sector Commissioner classify the positions to be held by employees of the Commission and define the duties to be performed by the respective holders of those positions.

 (6) Part 3 of the Public Sector Management Act 1994 does not apply to or in relation to an employee of the Commission.

 [Section 17 amended by No. 32 of 1994 s.
 19; No. 68 of 1994 s.
 19; No. 55 of 2003 s.
-5.]
+5; No. 39 of 2010 s.
+89.]

 18. Employment of current officers